Perching just above England

 The Lowlands are also known for their silent stills

 , which sadly no longer produce.
 Economic struggles following the First World War, Prohibition laws in the US and rocketing tax have made the Lowlands something of a distillery desert, compared to their production heyday.

 Thirsty for more?
-Explore Scotch Whisky
+Explore Scotch Whisky and its regions

 , and Islands